mayadata-io/oep-e2e/testplan/docs/director/openebs-provisioning/TCID-DIR-OP-DEVICE-IGNORE.md

 - Install DirectorOnPrem _(DOP)_ on this K8s cluster
 - Install OpenEBS using DOP
 - Install OpenEBS on nodes meant for storage
-- Set OpenEBS to discover devices at specific paths

 ### Expectations
-- Users should be able to view devices at specific paths
+- Users should not be able to view devices that are not meant to be consumed for storage

 ### Notes to the Reviewer
 - This is a positive test case